kevinhwong1/KevinHWong_Notebook/_posts/2019-12-05-DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-3.md

 **RNA Extraction**
 *Can do concurrently with DNA Extraction after DNA Extraction Step 7*
-1. Add equal volume (700 µl) 100% EtOH to the 1.5 mL tubes labeled for RNA containing the original yellow column flow through
+1. Add equal volume (**2300 µl**) 100% EtOH to the 1.5 mL tubes labeled for RNA containing the original yellow column flow through
 2. Vortex and spin down to mix
 3. Add 700 µl of that liquid to the green RNA spin columns
 4. Centrifuge at 16,000 rcf (g) for 30 seconds
 5. Discard flow through (Zymo kit waste)
+    * Repeat step 3 - 5 until the sample is gone.
+    - Get DNase I from freezer
-6. Add 700 µl to the green RNA spin columns (the rest from the 1.5mL RNA tubes)
+6. Add 400 µl DNA/RNA Wash Buffer gently to each green RNA column
 7. Centrifuge at 16,000 rcf (g) for 30 seconds
-    - Get DNase I from freezer
 8. Discard flow through (Zymo kit waste)
-9. Add 400 µl DNA/RNA Wash Buffer gently to each green RNA column
-10. Centrifuge at 16,000 rcf (g) for 30 seconds
-11. Discard flow through (Zymo kit waste)
-12. Make DNase I treatment master mix:
+9. Make DNase I treatment master mix:
     - 75µl DNA Digestion buffer x # of samples
     - 5µl DNase I x # of samples
-> Today I had 5 samples, therefore: 375 µl of DNA Digestion buffer and 25 µl of DNase I
+> Today I had 2 samples, therefore: 150 µl of DNA Digestion buffer and 10 µl of DNase I

-13. Add 80 µl DNase I treatment master mix directly to the filter of the green RNA columns
+10. Add 80 µl DNase I treatment master mix directly to the filter of the green RNA columns
-14. Incubate at room temp for 15 minutes
+11. Incubate at room temp for 15 minutes
-15. Add 400 µl DNA/RNA Prep Buffer gently to each column
+12. Add 400 µl DNA/RNA Prep Buffer gently to each column
+13. Centrifuge at 16,000 rcf (g) for 30 seconds
+14. Discard flow through (Zymo kit waste)
+15. Add 700 µl DNA/RNA Wash Buffer gently to the green RNA spin columns
 16. Centrifuge at 16,000 rcf (g) for 30 seconds
 17. Discard flow through (Zymo kit waste)
-18. Add 700 µl DNA/RNA Wash Buffer gently to the green RNA spin columns
+18. Add 400 µl DNA/RNA Wash Buffer genetly to the green RNA spin columns
-19. Centrifuge at 16,000 rcf (g) for 30 seconds
+19. Centrifuge at 16,000 rcf (g) for **2 minutes**
 20. Discard flow through (Zymo kit waste)
-21. Add 400 µl DNA/RNA Wash Buffer genetly to the green RNA spin columns
-22. Centrifuge at 16,000 rcf (g) for **2 minutes**
-23. Discard flow through (Zymo kit waste)
-24. Transfer green columns to new 1.5 mL microcentrifuge tubes
+21. Transfer green columns to new 1.5 mL microcentrifuge tubes
-25. Add 50 µl warmed DNase/RNase free water to each green RNA column by dripping slowly directly on the filter
+22. Add 50 µl warmed DNase/RNase free water to each green RNA column by dripping slowly directly on the filter
-26. Incubate at room temp for 5 minutes
+23. Incubate at room temp for 5 minutes
-27. Centrifuge at 16,000 rcf (g) for 30 seconds
+24. Centrifuge at 16,000 rcf (g) for 30 seconds
-28. Repeat steps 25-27 for a final elution volume of 100 µl
+25. Repeat steps 25-27 for a final elution volume of 100 µl
-29. Aliquot 5 µl of the final elution to 0.5 mL PCR tubes for Qubit and TapeStation analysis.
+26. Aliquot 5 µl of the final elution to 0.5 mL PCR tubes for Qubit and TapeStation analysis.
-30. Store all tubes in the -80 &deg;C freezer.
+27. Store all tubes in the -80 &deg;C freezer.

 ## Clean-up
 1. Place tissue and liquid in the waste container labeled Zymo extraction waste.